Batallón de Pardos y Morenos

 Batallón de Pardos y Morenos was an Argentine military unit formed with soldiers of African and indigenous descent.
-THe unit had its baptism of fire during the first British invasion of the River Plate.
-From 1810 onwards, this military unit was part of the Patriot forces that fought against the Spanish in the War of Independence.
+The unit had its combat debut during the first British invasion of the River Plate.
+From 1810 onwards, this military unit was part of the patriot forces that fought against the Spanish in the War of Independence.

 History

-The Batallón de Castas (Castes Battalion) was based on Compañía de Granaderos de Pardos libres de Buenos Aires and Compañía de Granaderos de Morenos libres de Buenos Aires.
+The Batallón de Castas (Castes Battalion) was based on Compañía de Granaderos de Pardos Libres de Buenos Aires and Compañía de Granaderos de Morenos Libres de Buenos Aires.
 This unit was made up of former slaves, mostly of Angolan and Guinean roots, also including pardos and natives of Guaraní origin.

 During the first British invasion of the River Plate, the battalion was under the command of Colonel José Ramón Baudrix, and consisted of two companies of grenadiers and seven companies of riflemen.
-The Casta battalion also had a slave corps, made up by 4 companies of slaves from Buenos Aires, which would be supplied with armaments during times of conflict.
+The Casta battalion also had a slave corps, made up by four companies of slaves from Buenos Aires, which would be supplied with armaments during times of conflict.

 From 1810 the Battalion was elevated to the rank of regiment, taking part of the Argentine forces during the First Upper Peru campaign.
-Later the regiment participated in the expedition to Paraguay of Manuel Belgrano.
+Later the regiment participated in the expedition to Paraguay led by Manuel Belgrano.